Machine-Gun Kelly (film): Release

+American International Pictures released the film in May 1958, on a double feature with The Bonnie Parker Story.

 Reception

 The Los Angeles Times called Machine-Gun Kelly a "sleeper" with "a very good screenplay" in which Bronson makes Kelly "a full, three dimensional human being."

 The film was reasonably successful in the U.S. but fared well in Europe, and Corman's work was examined in journals such as Cahiers du Cinéma.